rbb/TeenyRogue/README.md

    * highlight selected monster
    * inflict the damage
 * Highlight selected powerups (ie when in targeting or ballistic mode, show the powerup selected)
-- Leveling up
-   - Graphics
-   - Level up bonuses
-- Improve hit points to level array accuracy
-- Improve monster AI
+- Improve graphics
-   - Ghosts should prefer going into walls
-   - Shooters shoud perfer to not line up with player, or maybe at 50% chance?
    - Torches on walls
+   - Shadows of walls
    - Original or free artwork for sprites
-* blit hit points of monters on their sprites
    - Flash screen on hits
    - animate monster deaths (little explosion?
 Fade to black?
 Fade to alpha?)
-- 'E' When no monsters goes to ladder
+   - Animate each monster/player move
+      - Maybe add a half tile frame?
    - Change sprites when they are stunned
+- Features
+   - Use 'p' key to print current game state?
+   - Implement "Bomba" (ballistic monsters) firing.
+   * 'E' When no monsters goes to ladder
+   - Daggers should be 3, and show count in equipment status
+   * blit hit points of monters on their sprites
+   - Leveling up
+      - Graphics
+      - Level up bonuses
          - show levelup bonus status (ie vampire, +damage on firestorm, etc)
+- Bugs
+   - Fix monsters going through diagnal walls
+      - Original doesn't seem to have diagnal walls, always a right angle
+      - Maybe just skip levels generated with diagonal walls?
    - zombie monsters (ie skeletons)
       - should not continue to take damage, until they re-animate
       * Allow player to walk over zombie monsters (ie skeletons)
       - Allow other (living) monsters to walk over zombie monsters (ie skeletons)
       - When player or another monster is on top of a zombie, it should not resurect
-- Daggers should be 3, and show count in equipment status
-- Refactor, so that there is some sort of world state variable that can be passed around, instead of putting a bunch of stuff in the 'player' variable
-- Use 'p' key to print current game state?
-- Fix monsters going through diagnal walls
-   - Original doesn't seem to have diagnal walls, always a right angle
-   - Maybe just skip levels generated with diagonal walls?
    - Fix monsters going into walls (only at edges)????
-- Animate each monster/player move
-   - Maybe add a half tile frame?
-- Implement "Bomba" (ballistic monsters) firing.
    - Prevent monsters from being on ladder
-- Fix GameMap.is_valid() for a diagnal is the only exit from a tile
+   - Fix `GameMap.is_valid()` for a diagnal is the only exit from a tile
+- Misc
+   - Refactor, so that there is some sort of world state variable that can be passed around, instead of putting a bunch of stuff in the 'player' variable
+   - Improve hit points to level array accuracy
+   - Improve monster AI
+      - Ghosts should prefer going into walls
+      - Shooters shoud perfer to not line up with player, or maybe at 50% chance?

 Monster     Exp Pts
 -------     -------